CHRISHA1122/milestone-project-4/README.md

 #### Fonts

 * The fonts used were taken from [Google Fonts](https://fonts.google.com/)
-* The fonts Roboto and Lato were used because they are popular and therefore more recognisable.
+* The font Lato was used because it is popular and therefore more recognisable.

 #### Icons